 - Routinely remove bird and animals nests from around your home.
 Carpet beetles are among the many pests which call bird and animal nests home, removing nests from in and around your property will help keep you protected from potential beetle invasions as well as mites and ticks.

 - Install window screens or keep windows closed.
 The easiest way to stop these tiny beetles of destruction from entering your home is to simply keep your windows closed.
 If you must have open windows, installing window screens is worth your consideration as it will keep the vast majority of pests outside where they belong.

 So there we have it, your guide on how to get rid of carpet beetles.
 All you need to do is find the source, vacuum thoroughly each day, throw away infested items and wash everything else in hot water.
-If you have been struggling against a carpet beetle infestation and are at your wits end it may be time to call in the experts, contact us here at Fantastic Pest Control for a quote and let our pest control experts rid your life of the carpet beetle menace.
+If you have been struggling against a carpet beetle infestation and are at your wit's end it may be time to call in the professionals.
+Contact us here at Fantastic Pest Control for a quote and let our pest control experts rid your life of the carpet beetle menace.